 Postdoctoral Research Fellow

 The Nelson Neurophysiology Lab at UAB (University of Alabama at Birmingham) is seeking a postdoctoral research fellow with an interest in human intracranial neurophysiology and/or language processing in the brain.
 Research in the lab focuses on uncovering the neural basis of linguistic syntactic structure-building and semantic representation, studying processes including but not limited to sentence comprehension and word comprehension.
-The successful candidate will conduct research involving stimulating and recording intracranially from human patients performing language tasks.
+The successful candidate will conduct research involving stimulating and recording intracranially from human neurosurgical patients performing language tasks.
+The patient populations studied primarily focus on adult and pediatric epilepsy patients.
 See an example of the framework for this ongoing research here: https://www.pnas.org/content/114/18/E3669.short.

 Graduate student researchers